Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 Why Walk the Via de la Plata?

-• History Beneath Your Boots – Roman bridges, amphitheatres, and roads still in use today.
+• History – Roman bridges, amphitheatres, and roads still in use today.

 • Fewer Crowds – Less busy than the Camino Francés, offering space for solitude and reflection.